 Another attraction located in the northern part of Iceland, near the town of Húsavík is the Geosea Sea Baths.

 What makes this bath different from other spa places is the water.
 While most places use spring water, the water at the GeoSea Sea Baths uses seawater that is geothermally heated.
 As the water is laden with salts and other minerals, you can feel the healing effects of the seawater.
 An added perk of the attraction is the incredible view you can see along the Skjálfandi Bay with the seaside stretching to the beyond and mountains surrounding the place.
 You can dine at the restaurant located nearby while admiring the seascapes.

 If you find yourself in the northern part of Iceland, it is important that you also visit Grettislaug and Jarlslaug.
 These are two pools that are located Skagafjörður fjord.
 Each pool looks alike being circular and having piled stones around them.

 While you are immersed in Grettislaug, you can quietly admire the surrounding view of mountains and sea.
 There are amenities available such as an outdoor shower and a changing facility.
 You need to remember though that these pools stand on private property, so you would need to pay an entrance fee.

-For travellers, Iceland would be the country that shows a contrast when it comes to its landscape with icy mountain tops and geothermal springs and spas.
-With this, the country has different spas and wellness centres that you would need to explore and experience during your stay.
+For travelers, Iceland would be the country that shows a contrast when it comes to its landscape with icy mountain tops and geothermal springs and spas.
+With this, the country has different spas and wellness centers that you would need to explore and experience during your stay.